 If you’re providing in home care services for a senior loved one, you’re in good company.
 The Family Caregiver Alliance’s National Center on Caregiving reports that more than 65 million Americans are walking that same journey of care, spending as much as 20 to 40 hours each week providing care, or more.

-Compassionate Nursing Services for senior home care in St. Louis understands how overwhelming caregiving can be, and we’re here to help.
-Take a moment to honestly answer the questions below to see if you may be in danger of burnout.
+Compassionate Nursing Services understands how overwhelming caregiving can be, and we’re here to help.
+Take a moment to honestly answer the questions below to see if you may be in danger of senior care burnout.

 - Are you experiencing any of the following?